 Located on the beautiful Pacific Coast, Santa Barbara, California, is the perfect destination for your next getaway.
 Home to beautiful beaches, scenic hiking trails, historic landmarks, and exciting attractions, there are countless fun things to do in Santa Barbara, CA.

 With the magnificent Santa Ynez Mountains serving as an idyllic backdrop, this picture-perfect West Coast destination is a must-visit.
 Santa Barbara offers travelers everything from great hotel stays to delicious restaurants to exhilarating nightlife, all just 90 minutes from Los Angeles.

 Not quite sure what to do on your visit?
 Plan the perfect West Coast trip with this comprehensive guide to the best places to visit in Santa Barbara, CA.

 Must-see places to visit

 One of the area’s most popular attractions is Stearns Wharf, a 2,300-foot-long pier on Santa Barbara Harbor.
-Originally named after its builder, John P. Stearns, this wooden wharf is home to some of the best shops and restaurants in the city.
+Originally named after its builder, John P. Stearns, this wooden wharf is home to some of the most popular shops and restaurants in the city.

 As the pier is flanked by both West Beach and East Beach, visitors can stop to enjoy the beautiful beaches before strolling the wharf.
 The pier is home to great restaurants and specialty shops.